-Ohio Wesleyan University is a small, liberal arts school located in the city of Delaware, about 20 minutes north of the state capital of Columbus.
-Students at Ohio Wesleyan can choose from more than 90 majors in the fields of arts, humanities, natural sciences, and social sciences.
+Ohio Wesleyan University is a small liberal arts school located in the city of Delaware, about 20 minutes north of the state capital, Columbus.
+Students at Ohio Wesleyan can choose from more than 90 majors in the fields of arts, humanities, natural sciences and social sciences.
 Freshmen have the opportunity to make friends through the Fresh X program, in which they go on an organized retreat with their classmates the summer before their first semester of classes.
-More than 80 percent of Ohio Wesleyan University students volunteer through programs such as Habitat for Humanity, where they participate in building houses, and Buckeye Valley Reads, which tutors rural children in the county.
+More than 80 percent of Ohio Wesleyan University students volunteer by building houses with Habitat for Humanity, tutoring children through Buckeye Valley Reads or participating in other programs.

 |School mission and unique qualities (as provided by the school):|

 Founded by the United Methodist Church in 1842, Ohio Wesleyan is a national liberal arts university with a major international presence.
 It is remarkable for the depth of its academic and pre-professional programs, the international dimension of its curriculum, its focus on community through leadership and service, and its unwavering commitment to linking theory and practice in a global context and in every field of study.